qbeyond/terraform-azurerm-policy-assignment/README.md

 ----

 This module streamlines the assignment of policy sets.
-You don't need to worry about assigning the correct roles. **Currently only assignment to resource group is supported.**
+You don't need to worry about assigning the correct roles, because the needed roles are calculated based on the referenced policies. **Currently only assignment to resource group is supported.**

 A `random_uuid` is used as the `name` of the assignment.